 Ylang ylang is another one of the more powerful essential oils for depression.
 Ylang ylang essential oil works so well for depression because of its mild sedative effects, which reduces stress, helps you relax and improves your mood.

-Diffusing these essential oil in your room can stave off depression and have an almost immediate, positive effect on your mood and mental state.
-It helps release negative emotions such as anger, jealousy and low self-esteem and enhances self-confidence and mood.
+Diffusing these essential oils in your room can stave off depression and have an almost immediate, positive effect on your mood and mental state.
+It helps release negative emotions such as anger, jealousy, and low self-esteem and enhances self-confidence and mood.

 If your symptoms are the result of agitation or extreme nervousness and emotional fatigue, Neroli oil is one of the best essential oil choices to calm your system.